Creamy Coconut Curry Sauce with Seared Sea Scallops

-- Other than cooking the scallops, the entire dish comes together in one pan.
+- One-pan wonder: Other than cooking the scallops separately, the entire dish comes together in a single pan.

-- Thai red curry paste — The not-so-secret ingredient that gives this sauce TONS of flavor with minimal effort!
-Our favorite brand is Thai Kitchen.
+- Thai red curry paste: The not-so-secret ingredient that gives this sauce tons of flavor with minimal effort!
+My favorite brand is Thai Kitchen.

-- Soy sauce — We go light on the kosher salt because soy sauce adds a signature salty flavor and a deep, rich color.
+- Soy sauce: Go light on the kosher salt because soy sauce adds a salty flavor and a deep, rich color.

 - Rice wine vinegar